What Is a Bachelor’s Degree? Requirements, Costs, and More

 Written by Coursera Staff • Updated on

-A bachelor’s degree can set you on a path to break into a field you’ve always been interested in, or enhance a career you’re already in.
-Learning about it is the first step in getting one.
+A bachelor’s degree can set you on a path to break into a field you’ve always been interested in or enhance a career you’re already in.
+Learn more about how to get a bachelor’s degree.

 [Featured Image] A college student wears headphones and sits at a library table with a book in her hands and a laptop in front of her.